 Robert B. Diemer Treatment Plant Improvements.
 The Robert B. Diemer Treatment Plant was built in 1963 and subsequently expanded in 1968.
 It is Metropolitan's second oldest water treatment facility and has a capacity to treat 520 million gallons of water a day.
 Several upgrades and refurbishment/replacement projects have been completed at the Diemer plant, including power system upgrades, a new residual solids dewatering facility, new vehicle and plant maintenance facilities, new chemical feed systems and storage tanks, a new chlorine handling and containment facility, construction of a roller-compacted concrete slope stabilization system and a new secondary access road.
 Planned projects over the next several years include refurbishment of the plant's settling basins, seismic retrofits to the filter buildings and administration building, and replacement of the valves used to control filter operation.
-The current cost estimate for all prior and projected improvements at the Diemer Treatment Plant, not including the ozone facilities, is approximately \$384.3384.6 million, with \$183.6189.4 million spent through December 2013.
-June 2014.
+The current cost estimate for all prior and projected improvements at the Diemer Treatment Plant, not including the ozone facilities, is approximately \$384.6 million, with \$189.4197.2 million spent through JuneDecember 2014.
 Budgeted aggregate capital expenditures for improvements at the Diemer plant for fiscal years 2014-15 and 2015-16 are \$59.4 million.

 Colorado River Aqueduct Facilities.
 Deliveries through the Colorado River Aqueduct began in 1941.
 Through annual inspections and maintenance activities, the performance and reliability of the various components of the Colorado River Aqueduct are regularly evaluated.
 A major overhaul of the pump units at the five pumping plants was completed in 1988.
 Refurbishment or replacement of many of the electrical system components, including the transformers, circuit breakers and motor control centers, is currently under way.
-Projects completed over the past 10 years include replacement of high voltage circuit breakers and transformers at the five pumping plant switchyards, refurbishment of operators and power centers on the head gates downstream of the pumping plants, refurbishment/replacement of 15 isolation/control gates, replacement of cast iron pipe and other components at over 200 outlet structures with stainless steel components, replacement of pumping plant inlet trash racks, and replacement of several miles of deteriorated concrete canal liner, and replacement of the outlet gates and appurtenant electrical, mechanical, and control systems at the Copper Basin Reservoir.
-Additionally, many of the mechanical components at theall five pumping plants as well as the Copper Basin and Gene Wash Reservoirs will be evaluated and replaced or refurbished over the next fewseveral years.
-The currently projected cost estimate for all prior and planned refurbishment or replacement projects is \$285.8468.2 million.
-Costs through December 2013 June 2014 were \$\frac{161.0167.3}{2}\$ million.
-Budgeted aggregate capital expenditures for improvements on the Colorado River Agueduct for fiscal years 2014-15 and 2015-16 are \$53.3 million.
+Projects completed over the past 10 years include replacement of high voltage circuit breakers and transformers at the five pumping plant switchyards, refurbishment of operators and power centers on the head gates downstream of the pumping plants, refurbishment/replacement of 15 isolation/control gates, replacement of cast iron pipe and other components at over 200 outlet structures with stainless steel components, replacement of pumping plant inlet trash racks, replacement of several miles of deteriorated concrete canal liner, and replacement of the outlet gates and appurtenant electrical, mechanical, and control systems at the Copper Basin Reservoir.
+Additionally, many of the mechanical components at all five pumping plants will be evaluated and replaced or refurbished over the next several years.
+The currently projected cost estimate for all prior and planned refurbishment or replacement projects is \$468.2 million.
+Costs through June December 2014 were \$\frac{167.3}{169.8} million.
+Budgeted aggregate capital expenditures for improvements on the Colorado River Aqueduct for fiscal years 2014-15 and 2015-16 are \$53.3 million.